How to build a comprehensive B2B content marketing strategy

 SME content marketing - Contentstudio

-1. Run through feedbacks and reviews
+III.
+Run through feedback and reviews

 Here’s what we picked up by walking through reviews on an accounting application:

-Next step, dig into search intent
+5. Dig into search intent

 With a list of pain points on the ready, you’re one step closer to preparing your content strategy based on the topics that will catch your audience’s attention.
 But first, search intent.